I1820/Dockerit/README.md

 git clone https://github.com/I1820/Dockerit && cd Dockerit
 ```

 2. Start MongoDB database and configure its **replication** if you want.
 Please do not expose mongodb on `0.0.0.0` if your machine have public IP.
+Change remote ip binding in `mongodb/docker-compose.yml` with `remote_ip:remote_port:local_port`.
 ```sh
 ./start.sh mongodb up -d
 ```

 3. Start Portainer and Prometheus.
+Please do not expose them on `0.0.0.0` if your machine have public IP.
 ```sh
 ./start.sh portainer up -d
 ./start.sh prometheus up -d